How to Say Thank You in 36 Languages Around the World

 Saying Thank You in European Languages

-Although I haven't yet visited any European countries, I have studied French, German, and Spanish during my life.
+Although I haven't yet visited any European countries, I have studied French, German, and Spanish.
 In my interactions with others and personal study, I have also learned how to say thank you in different European languages.
 Examples of saying thank you in major European languages are as follow: